mbilker/StarLoader/README.md

 * Easy to use!
 * ThinLoader can exclude unsupported apps like Skype.
 * Allows full objc hooking
-* Allows hooking of dynamically compiled C functions.
+* Allows hooking of dynamically linked C functions.

 Installing a precompiled version
 =================================